 13.3.4 the accrued rights of the parties as at termination, or the continuation after termination of any provision expressly stated to survive or implicitly surviving termination, shall not be affected or prejudiced.

-Payment will be due monthly in advance of using the services, which includes any potential charges that may be collected for services offered by third parties. if you don't pay for the service then we reserve the right not to provide the service.
+Payment will be due by Direct Debit monthly in advance of using the services, which includes any potential charges that may be collected for services offered by third parties. if you don't pay for the service then we reserve the right not to provide the service.
 It only seems fair.